tmsf/tiago-tf/blog-builder/2025-06-04-architecture-vs-gardening.md

 **But most definitely no builder would see as a feasible proposition moving the 3rd floor to a different lot whilst the lift must keep serving the 3rd floor after the 2nd and before the 4th.**

-# is it a garden, then?
+# Is it a garden, then?

 Yes! (kinda).